MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Finite-volume discretization of the stress tensor divergence
 ------------------------------------------------------------

-The stress tensor is given by the constitutive viscous-plastic relation
+The physical components of the stress tensor are given by the constitutive viscous-plastic relation

 .. math::
       \sigma_{\alpha\beta} = 2\eta\,\dot{\epsilon}_{\alpha\beta} +